ey-lab/formation-python/lessons/40-industrialization/41-pycharm/README.md

 **1) Creating and running your first Python project :**

-- create a directory where you will store your project (e.g. )
+- create a directory where you will store your project
 - create a new project with Pycharm (*"File"* and then *"New Project..."*) by selecting this directory
 - create a Python file named *solver.py*
 - write the following block of code inside :